 New Moms has extensive prior experience with HUD and CDBG program reporting and requirements.
-We have had had a HUD Continuum of Care homeless services contract for \$248,000 annually for our transitional housing program for homeless youth that we have successfully administered and renewed every year since 1998.
+We have had had a HUD Continuum of Care homeless services contract for \$248,061 annually for our transitional housing program for homeless youth that we have successfully administered and renewed every year since 1998.
 We have been in full compliance and never had a finding on a HUD audit and have always drawn down 100% of our award and have never missed a reporting deadline.
 Additionally, New Moms has successfully managed a City of Chicago CDGA (CSBG/CDBG) contract for workforce services through the Department of Family and Support Services since 2012.
 We have accurately and promptly complied with all monthly fiscal and program reports, and always had clean audits.
-Our Oak Park office (formerly Parenthesis) is in the second year with a Cook County CDBG contract to provide services to families outside of Oak Park and Chicago, after having successfully completed the reporting, management, and audit in PY 2015.
+Our Oak Park office (formerly Parenthesis) is in the fifth year with a Cook County CDBG contract to provide services to families outside of Oak Park and Chicago, and has successfully completed the reporting, management, and audit each year.
 Finally, we have managed Village of Oak Park CDBG funded programs for many years in the Oak Park community.
-Occasionally, in past years, Parenthesis struggled with some of the reporting requirements for our Village CDBG contract.
-With New Moms' stellar track record, however, we do not anticipate any more issues.
+There have been no issues with reporting since New Moms assumed the contract from Parenthesis in 2016.